assetswap/doc-meme/core-features/dashboard.md

 # Dashboard

 Your central hub for monitoring token scores, tracking performance, and managing your portfolio.
+Works seamlessly with [AI Chat](ai-chat.md) for quick trades and [Autopilot](../automation/autopilot.md) for automation.

 ## Overview